 Odds movement and benefits from closing line odds

 Opening odds will fluctuate from when they are released all the way until the event starts.
 One of the major factors that cause the odds movement is the amount of money people will place on different selections.
-As the bookmakers always make money regardless the outcome of the event they have to ensure the odds quoted by them are in good balance and they are not exposed to losing money on any potential outcome.
+As the bookmakers always make money regardless of the outcome of the event, they have to ensure the odds quoted by them are in good balance and they are not exposed to losing money on any potential outcome.

 For instance, let’s look into a football game between Manchester United and Real Madrid and get the 1X2 market.

 Imagine, one bookmaker is offering higher odds (odds inefficiency) for Real Madrid to win compared to all others that will result in attracting more money placed on that outcome as the odds offered are more attractive to the sharp punters.
-As a consequence the bookie needs to quickly react and drop the odds that have led to the larger volumes of money and increase the odds on the other potential outcomes in order to attract people and cover themselves.
+As a consequence, the bookie needs to quickly react and drop the odds that have led to the larger volumes of money and increase the odds on the other potential outcomes in order to attract people and cover themselves.

 Odds fluctuation and efficient market theory

-The efficient market theory states that an efficient market, where a significant amount of investors try to maximise their returns by predicting the future market values of financial instruments and the current information is available to everyone, competitions leads to a situation where the actual prices reflect the intrinsic value of the security.
+The efficient market theory states that an efficient market, where a significant amount of investors try to maximise their returns by predicting the future market values of financial instruments and the current information is available to everyone, competitions lead to a situation where the actual prices reflect the intrinsic value of the security.

-As with the example above If the odds offered by a given bookmaker for Real Madrid to beat Manchester United are too high that will attract smart punters who will take advantage by placing bets and will effectively lower the odds until no such inefficiency exists.
+As with the example above If the odds offered by a given bookmaker for Real Madrid to beat Manchester United are too high, that will attract smart punters who will take advantage by placing bets and will effectively lower the odds until no such inefficiency exists.

-Since the opening odds are based on already available information and statistical analysis and rarely reflect all the information that is available on the market there will always be odds inefficiency which will create the opportunity to place value bets.
+Since the opening odds are based on already available information and statistical analysis and rarely reflect all the information that is available on the market, there will always be odds inefficiency which will create the opportunity to place value bets.

 The importance of consistently beating the closing line odds